mattybigback/ESP-Matrix/ESPMatrixDisplay/README.md

 # ESP Matrix Display
-A simple scrolling message display that can be updated over WiFi from a web browser
+A simple scrolling message display that can be updated over WiFi from a web browser.

 ## Hardware Requirements